RCasatta/nexus_relay/README.md

-# WebSocket Server for Wallet coordination
+# WebSocket Relay: A Pub/Sub Server for Wallet Coordination

 A WebSocket server with a simple publish/subscribe text based message protocol useful for the following use-cases:

 - Publish Liquidex swap proposals and to subscribe to receive proposals from others.
 To make and take proposal you can use [LWK](https://github.com/blockstream/lwk)
-- Share PSETs for signing in multisignature setups
+- Share PSETs for signing in multisignature setups.
-- Create multisignature setups
+- Create multisignature setups.

+Note this is a simple relay mechanism or a "dumb pipe" providing a transport layer which can be encrypted via ssl but it leaves other security implementation and details to the clients.

 ## Building and Running